TrebledJ/trebledj.github.io/content/posts/programming/2022-09-musescore-plugins/2022-09-10-musescore-navigation-plugins.md

 ## todo-list

+{% alert "info" %}
+An update has been published for MuseScore 4.1+.
+Please refer to the [new release](https://github.com/TrebledJ/musescore-todo-list/releases/tag/v4.0.0).
+{% endalert %}

 View the project on: [MuseScore](https://musescore.org/en/project/musescore-do-list) / [GitHub](https://github.com/TrebledJ/musescore-todo-list).

 In software development, to-dos are commonly added into source code as reminders to the poor developers toiling away writing code.
 To-dos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc.